Meghan Markle Unlikely To Forgive ‘Emotionally Abusive’ Father According To One Royal Expert

 — E!
 News (@enews) August 25, 2018

-Inquisitr reported on 73-year-old Thomas Markle’s latest attack on the royal family in which he compared the royal family to Scientology and “the Stepford family.”
-He has charged Meghan and the royals with ostracizing him and has portrayed himself as a victim ignored by his daughter despite having made her the woman she is today.
+The Inquisitr reported on 73-year-old Thomas Markle’s latest attack on the Royal Family in which he compared the royal family to Scientology and “the Stepford family.”
+He has charged Meghan and the Royals with ostracizing him and has portrayed himself as a victim ignored by his daughter despite having made her the woman she is today.
 Arbiter, however, says that he brought this situation on himself.

 “Mr. Markle was offered help time and time again.
 A member of staff was even sent to Mexico to collect him to bring him to the airport to help him with the whole process.
 He repeatedly turned it down — so no, he has himself to blame entirely.”